Parit Buntar: Transportation

-KTM Komuter Northern Sector
+Parit Buntar are easily reached by car.
+Parit Buntar is also accessible via road through Federal Route 1 (Jalan Ipoh-Butterworth section) or the North–South Expressway (Malaysia).
+Highway users should exit the expressway from Bandar Baharu, Jawi, Penang or Alor Pongsu exits.

+The town also has its own railway station, Parit Buntar railway station.
+It is served by KTM ETS, a higher-speed rail service connecting major cities in Malaysia.
+The station is also one of the stops for KTM Komuter Northern Sector, a local commuter-rail service under KTM Komuter that connects major town in Penang, Kedah, and Perlis.

+The nearest airport to Parit Buntar is Penang International Airport, which is about 50 minutes away from the town.
+Rapid Penang, a local bus service which is based in the Penang also operates a route to Parit Buntar from Penang Sentral, Butterworth, Penang.

 Climate

 The least amount of rainfall occurs in February.
 The average in this month is 125 mm.
 The greatest amount of precipitation occurs in October, with an average of 343 mm.
 The temperatures are highest on average in May, at around 27.8 °C. The lowest average temperatures in the year occur in January, when it is around 26.8 °C. The variation in the precipitation between the driest and wettest months is 218 mm.
 The variation in temperatures throughout the year is 1.0 °C.

 Tragedy

 Behind the serenity of Sungai Kerian was a ferry tragedy that took place in September 1972.
 It claimed about 20 lives, mostly school children from Bandar Baharu, Kedah who crossed the river using the ferry to attend school in Parit Buntar, Perak.
 Since this unfortunate incident, the ferry ceased operations and a concrete bridge was built.